Propaganda in China: Modern era

 Propaganda sign in Xiamen, China facing Kinmen, Republic of China.
 Sign says "Peaceful Unification.
 One country two systems".

 Following the death of Chairman Mao in 1976, propaganda was used to blacken the character of the Gang of Four, which was blamed for the excesses of the Cultural Revolution.
-During the era of economic reform and modernization that was initiated by Deng Xiaoping, propaganda promoting socialism with Chinese characteristics was distributed.
+During the era of reform and opening up and "Four Modernizations" initiated by Deng Xiaoping, propaganda promoting socialism with Chinese characteristics was distributed.
 The first post-Mao campaign was in 1983 which saw the Anti-Spiritual Pollution Campaign.

 In 1977, Deng initiated a propaganda campaign to promote science as the cornerstone of China's modernization, in advance of the 1978 National Science Conference.
 The campaign helped advanced Deng's efforts to improve the quality of science in China, particularly basic research, following the Cultural Revolution.
 Chinese Academy of Sciences vice president Fang Yi led the campaign in having schools, factories, and communes organize youth-focused events to celebrate science and technology.

 The 1989 Tiananmen Square protests and massacre were an indication to many elders in the CCP that liberalization in the propaganda sector had gone too far, and that the Party must re-establish its control over ideology and the propaganda system.

-Brady writes that propaganda and thought work have become the "life blood" of the Party-State since the post-1989 period, and one of the key means for guaranteeing the CCP's continued legitimacy and hold on power.
+Academic Anne-Marie Brady writes that propaganda and thought work have become the "life blood" of the party-state since the post-1989 period, and one of the key means for guaranteeing the CCP's continued legitimacy and hold on power.

 In the 1990s, propaganda theorists described the challenges to China's propaganda and thought work as "blind spots"; mass communication was advocated as the antidote.
 From the early 1990s, selective concepts from mass communications theory, public relations, advertising, social psychology, patriotic education and other areas of modern mass persuasion were introduced into China's propaganda system for the purpose of creating a modern propaganda model.

 Particularly since the 1990s, China has engaged in propaganda seeking to eliminate the traditional son preference.